 15.3 - Service Charge on Guaranteed Meals - Service charges shall be paid on the guaranteed number of meals paid for by the customer.

-15.4 - Full Function - Where clean-up is delayed until the conclusion of speeches or a program only the number of employees sufficient to do the clean-up need be retained and those that do not remain shall nevertheless share in the compensation.
+15.4 - Full Function - Where clean-up is delayed until the conclusion of speeches or a program only the number of employees sufficient to do the clean-up need be retained.
+Those dismissed will only be compensated for hours worked.
+The option to stay until the end of the shift or being dismissed early will be offered based on seniority.

 15.5 - Banquet Employee Benefits - Regular banquet employees shall be granted the benefits listed below: